Contents

 If you’re new to stock trading, and keen to buy and sell investments yourself, with you making all the decisions, well then it could be perfect for you.

-You can get started with as little as £1, and because there’s no fees, in theory you can grow your money a bit faster than platforms with much higher trading fees like Hargreaves Lansdown.
-Especially if your budget is low.
+You don't need much cash to get started, and because there’s low fees, in theory you can grow your money a bit faster than platforms with much higher trading fees like the larger, more established platforms.

 You can check out the market cap (total value) of a business, the earnings per share (how much it makes in profit for each share), and whether it pays dividends and at what rate (giving profits back to shareholders – the people that own the stocks).